 I may be old school but I know that my foundation of understanding the different world religions helped solidify my own belief systems.
 In addition to reading the sacred texts (the Bible, the Koran, the Baghavad Vita, etc.) I took a World Religions course at the local community college.
 Being able to debate in real life with other people helps expand awareness and understanding.
-It is an experience that is vastly different from debating online.
+It is an experience that is vastly different from debating online in social media forums.

 Finding other witches to practice the craft with is also an experience that helps you deepen your faith.
 I recognize that there are still so many areas of the world where it isn’t safe to be openly pagan.
 But what about starting a book club or study group?
 We used to host a weekly meeting that started with Joseph Campbells “The Power of Myth” and continued on to work through all manner of occult books.The beauty of our digital world today is the ability to connect with other like-minded witches around the world to pursue this path together.